 Backchillan was founded and its running by a group of 3 friends passionated about the outdoor sports and adventure, and we have a strong commitment to provide a high quality service to our guest, wether your are looking to have fun, to learn or to challenge yourself in your ski trip to South America.

 The Andes is the second highest mountain range in the world, and it’s still rising.
 The ski resorts around Santiago rise to around 3,650 meters.

 These northern ski resorts are above the tree line, and as you move further south the elevations are lower which affords some tree skiing opportunities.
 Average annual snowfalls are generally around the 6-7 meters mark, except for Nevados de Chillan and Ski Pucon that receive a bountiful 10 metres annually.
 The snowpack is coastal, so it’s reasonably stable, and considering the cool temperatures, the powder is reasonably dry.
 That being said, Chile ski resorts sometimes also suffer from horrendously icy conditions.

 The weather can be very kind and provide lots of sunny days, but considering that many of the resorts are very exposed, nasty weather can close the resorts and access roads for days at a time.
 This may put a quick dampener on your ski vacation, but when the bluebird day arrives you’ll forget about it and enjoy skiing bliss once again.

-Chile is a great place to have a winter vacation in summer (of course this only works for those who live in the Northern Hemisphere!), or a winter vacation in winter!
+Chile is a great place to have a winter vacation in summer, or a winter vacation in winter!
 The ski season begins in mid-June and runs to October.
 However the best skiing conditions in Chile are generally mid July to early September, but the busy Chile holidays are during July.